rishikeshkmr5/interview-preparations/company_interviews/llyod-bank.md

 - What is a Kafka consumer group?
 - How does Kafka handle message delivery in a consumer group?
 - What are potential pitfalls when using multiple consumer groups?
+- Suppose there are 300 duplicate messages on the topic.
+The consumer consumes the messages and sends notification email.
+How to avoid sending the duplicate emails
+- If the no. of consumers in a consumer group are more than the no. of partitions, what happens to the additional consumers?

 ## 🗃️ NoSQL vs SQL – Use Cases
 - What are the differences between SQL and NoSQL databases?